 The FTSE 250-listed investment trust will hand Fidelity the management keys if shareholders approve.

-If approved by shareholders, Nick Price, who has for over a decade been the lead manager of the open-ended Fidelity Emerging Markets, will manage the trust.
+Nick Price, who has for over a decade been the lead manager of the open-ended Fidelity Emerging Markets, will manage the trust.
 He will be supported by assistant portfolio manager Chris Tennant.

 Fidelity Emerging Markets Limited’s investment objective will be to achieve long-term capital growth from both listed and unlisted emerging market companies, as well through using derivatives to short shares (profit if a share price falls).